-The client gains exposure and experience in the type of career which match their interests, thereby either helping the client realize the career is not the correct choice or reaffirming the client's interest in the career.
+The client gains exposure and experience in the type of career in which he/she is interested, thereby either helping the client realize the career is not the correct choice or reaffirming the client's interest in the career.

 The work-based learning experience may additionally help the client and the VR Counselor understand what additional training is required as well as the skills and/or abilities that must be acquired to be successful in the selected career.